1Password/for-open-source/README.md

 ### PKIjs
 PKIjs is a pure JavaScript library implementing the formats that are used in PKI applications (signing, encryption, certificate requests, OCSP and TSP requests/responses).
 It is built on WebCrypto (Web Cryptography API) and requires no plug-ins.
 [Link to project](https://github.com/PeculiarVentures/PKI.js)

+### Rekrei
+Rekrei is a platform for crowdsourcing digital reconstructions for the memory of lost heritage.
+The project is built using Ruby on Rails, with a tiny dash of Angular.
+[Link to project](https://rekrei.org)